mini-maxit/backend/docs/swagger.md

 ### <span id="get-submission-id"></span> Get a submission by ID (*GetSubmissionID*)

 ```
-GET /api/v1/submission/{id}
+GET /api/v1./submission/{id}
 ```

-Get a submission by its ID, if the user is a student, the submission must belong to the user, if the user is a teacher, the submission must belong to a task owned by the teacher, if the user is an admin, the submission can be any submission
+If the user is a student, the submission must belong to the user.

 #### Produces
   * application/json